 As a faith-based community with a full-time Spiritual Care team, Mary’s Woods has the resources to assist you on your spiritual journey.
 The Mary’s Woods campus is home to three chapels: the historic Chapel of the Holy Names of Jesus and Mary, the Marie Rose Chapel, and the Kellogg Chapel.
 We respect and honor all faith traditions and know that each of us walks a unique spiritual path.
 What matters to us is you – who you are, what you value, and where you find meaning, connection and hope.
 Some of the regularly scheduled spiritual activities we offer include:

 - Liturgy of The Word (daily program)

 - Piano music for meditation

 - Sunday Mass for The Immaculate Conception of the Blessed Virgin Mary

 - Presbyterian gathering

 - Men’s Faith Breakfast group

-Mary’s Woods invites you to explore the many dimensions of spirituality available to residents of our community.
+We invite you to explore the many dimensions of spirituality available to residents of our community.
 From independent living to higher levels of care, this is a place where people share social connectedness, fellowship, and a retirement lifestyle that gives you more of what makes life great.
-To learn more, please call 503-400-6448 or contact us through our website.